heptarch/heptarch.github.io/drafts/demon.md

 their ultimate terminus: a bear market.
 Although the Post Office uses it for a couple of years, it runs at a loss, and the system is officially retired in 1874.

-But a company ambitious enough to propose a subterranean network of pneumatic tubes cannot reasonably be expected to stop there.
+A company ambitious enough to propose a subterranean network of pneumatic tubes cannot reasonably be expected to stop there.
 Visitors to the diggings are confused by seemingly unnecessary tunnels, forks they are forbidden from taking, and huge, humming